joweyel/chatbot-aws-app/README.md

 https://github.com/user-attachments/assets/d1ac5328-6175-409c-a1aa-887ecfb279ba

-# Deploy the app on AWS using a CI-CD pipeline with Jenkins
+# Deploy the app on AWS using a CI/CD pipeline with Jenkins

 The instructions can be found in the [devops](./devops/)-folder